 Use a few drops of this once a day to potentially reap all of those aforementioned benefits—and for a very affordable price, at that.
 We also appreciate the UV-protective packaging, which will ensure the efficacy and stability of your prized oil.

 Scent: Rosehip, natural | Size: 1 oz. | Cruelty-Free: Yes | Byrdie Clean: Yes

 Sweet Orange Oil: Aura Cacia Sweet Orange Essential Oil

-Vitamin C is a skincare hero, a triple threat that acts as a protective antioxidant, brightens skin and stimulates collagen production, too.
-This citrus oil is full of it, a good option to use if you’re after healthy, glowy skin.
+Vitamin C is a triple threat that acts as a protective antioxidant, brightens skin, and stimulates collagen production.
+This citrus oil is full of it, a good option to use if you’re after glowy skin.
 (And really, who isn’t?)
 It’s also an effective astringent, antiseptic, and has antibacterial properties, making it another good option for those with oily and/or breakout-prone skin.

 Lavender Oil: Revive Lavender Roll-On

-You probably think of lavender essential oil as it pertains to its well-known, relaxing aromatherapeutic benefits, but it’s also a good topical option, falling into the same category as tea tree oil since it to can be applied directly onto the skin.
-Just like it can soothe your mind, it can do the same thing for your skin, a good pick for helping to calm minor irritations.
+When you think of lavender essential oil, you probably think of its relaxing aromatherapeutic benefits.
+But it’s also a good topical option, falling into the same category as tea tree oil since it can be applied directly onto the skin.
+Just like it can soothe your mind, it does the same thing for your skin to calm minor irritations.